 If you’re going to spend a few extra minutes crafting yourself into a jewelry smorgasbord you can’t then change outfits 9 times before leaving the house.
 Settle on your ensemble then add the extras.

 Unless you’re Iris Apfel or Rachel Zoe, don’t start out by layering necklaces, bracelets, earrings and rings simultaneously.
 If you’re wearing a plunging neckline, make your neck the centerpiece.
 If you’re wearing a skinny knit, why not highlight your hands?
 If you’re going for casual-luxe, keep the party to your ears.
 When it comes to necklace layering, avoid competing with ruffles or complicated necklines, but you can play with silhouettes from a collared blouse to a crewneck sweater and everything in between.

-By this we mean choose a quality that you want each piece to share, and stick to it.
+By this, we mean to choose a quality that you want each piece to share, and stick to it.
 For example, you’re in the mood to wear gold.
 Great, that’s your rule!
-Everything should be gold but can otherwise vary in size, style, era etc. Perhaps you’re in the mood to only wear dainty pieces, but within those boundaries you can incorporate a variety of metals and stones.
+Everything should be gold but can otherwise vary in size, style, era, etc. Perhaps you’re in the mood to only wear dainty pieces, but within those boundaries, you can incorporate a variety of metals and stones.
 By keeping one quality constant you’ll avoid looking like your jewelry box exploded yet you’ll still maintain the haphazard, laissez-faire vibe.